snyk-community/web/README.md

 DADI Web is part of [DADI](https://github.com/dadi/), a suite of components covering the full development stack, built for performance and scale.

 ### Component Terminology

-#### Page descriptors
-These files describe the application's pages and the routes which load them.
-Datasources and events used by the page are specified within these files.

-[TODO] Rosecomb monitors the `workspace` folder for changes and will automatically reload pages and templates when these files change.

-New pages can be initialised by simply creating new page descriptor and template files in `workspace/pages/`.
-A new page descriptor should take the format `{pagename}.json`.
-It should either reference an existing template file or you can create a new one in `workspace/pages/` with the format `{pagename}.dust`.

-Unless a custom route has been specified in the page descriptpr, the new page will be availabe at `http://www.example.com/{pagename}`.

-Multiple datasource files (`workspace/datasources/{datasourcename}.json`) can be attached to a page.
-Each datasource file describes which Serama endpoint to use, which filters to use, how many records to return etc. A full list of options can be found in the [Datasource Specification](datasource_specification.md) document.

 ###### Error Pages